Yes, we're a little loco · Open Source · MIT License

 📝 Write Documentation

-Guides, tutorials, setup instructions, troubleshooting.
+Guides, tutorials, video walkthroughs, onboarding redesign.
 Good docs lower the barrier for the next contributor.